Marketers have known for decades that content marketing is one of the best ways to build interest and demand the products or services you offer.

 - Understand your numbers.
 Create your metrics and set targets on content volume and quality.
 Word count doesn’t matter if no one wants to read it.

 - Setup your team.
 Who is going to be your team?
 What are their responsibilities and costs?
 How are you going to measure their success?
-Also, are they going to be available on a 24-hour basis or only during certain hours?
+Also, will they be available on a 24-hour basis or only during certain hours?
 Setup your expectations on response time and hire accordingly.
-If you’re looking for a short response time then you’d need to hire more people and schedule accordingly – especially during peak use times.
+If you’re looking for a short response time, you’d need to hire more people and schedule accordingly, especially during peak use times.
 Within an engaged community, this can also be “cost free” by promoting your best contributors to moderators.

 - Include gamification to encourage engagement.
 The use of gamification creates a wonderful incentive to help motivate users and create a buzz.
-There are some platforms that allow for creating reactions and other rewards.
+Some platforms allow for creating reactions and other rewards.
 In many cases, gamification is a great way to encourage engagement and is more entertaining and rewarding.

-People look to connect with each other and the brands they follow.
+People look to connect and the brands they follow.
 If they feel that a company is pushing something to them, it doesn’t feel relevant or authentic to them.